-- (1) A court shall have jurisdiction in a divorce action if- - the parties to the action are domiciled in the area of jurisdiction of the court on the date on which the action is instituted; or

-(b) the wife is the plaintiff or applicant and she is ordinarily resident in the area of jurisdiction of that court on the date on which the action is instituted and has been ordinarily resident in the Republic for a period of one year immediately prior to the said date and-
+- (1) A court shall have jurisdiction in a divorce action if the parties are or either of the parties is- - (a) domiciled in the area of jurisdiction of the court on the date on which the action is instituted; or - (b) ordinarily resident in the area of jurisdiction of the court on the said date and have or has been ordinarily resident in the Republic for a period of not less than one year immediately prior to that date.

+[subsection (1) substituted by section 6(a) of Act 3 of 1992]

+(2) A court which has jurisdiction in terms of subsection (1) shall also have jurisdiction in respect of a claim in reconvention or a counter-application in the divorce action concerned.

+[subsection (2) amended by section 6(b) of Act 3 of 1992]

-- (i) is domiciled in the Republic; or - (ii) was domiciled in the Republic immediately before cohabitation between her and her husband ceased; - (iii) was a South African citizen or was domiciled in the Republic immediately prior to her marriage. - (2) A court which has jurisdiction in terms of subsection (1)(b) shall also have jurisdiction in respect of a claim in reconvention or a counter-application in the divorce action concerned. - (3) A court which has jurisdiction in terms of this section in a case where the parties are not domiciled in the Republic shall determine any issue in accordance with the law which would have been applicable had the parties been domiciled in the area of jurisdiction of the court concerned on the date on which the divorce action was instituted. - (4) The provisions of this Act shall not derogate from the jurisdiction which a court has in terms of any other law or the common law.
+(3) A court which has jurisdiction in terms of this section in a case where the parties are or either of the parties is not domiciled in the Republic shall determine any issue in accordance with the law which would have been applicable had the parties been domiciled in the area of jurisdiction of the court concerned on the date on which the divorce action was instituted.

+[subsection (3) substituted by section 6(c) of Act 3 of 1992]

+(4) The provisions of this Act shall not derogate from the jurisdiction which a court has in terms of any other law or the common law.